Form of Government: Republic

 |Population by age and gender (% - 2020)|

-Growth is modest.
-The political crisis and uncertain economic management are holding back foreign investments, increasing instability of the rand and contributing to a worsening of evaluations by rating agencies.
+Growth is structurally stunted.
+Political crises and uncertain economic management have held back foreign investments, increased instability of the rand and contributed to a worsening of evaluations by rating agencies.
 A chronic problem is the scarcity of electric energy; the construction of new power stations and an update of the electrical network are proceeding slowly.
 In this scenario, the shutdown of many economic activities to contain the COVID-19 pandemic in 2020 has further increased unemployment, already high, which is struggling to reabsorb despite the fact that the growth rate has returned to positive in 2021.
 The distribution of wealth is highly polarized and a large part of the population has to rely on government subsidies to survive.
-A national minimum wage came into effect on 1 January 2019.
 High deficit complicates the adoption of effective policies to stimulate the economy.

 |Agricultural prod. index (2004-06=100)||116.56||index||2016|